Ashb87/Alkaline-Ms-Project-one/README.md

 * I have tested the site across different browsers incluing, **Google Chrome,** **Safari,** **Internet Explorer** and **Microsoft Edge.**
   The site worked as expected across all browsers and the display remained exactly the same.
-* As mentioned in the responsive testing section I have tried the site across different devices including **Iphone xr,** **Iphone 12,** **Ipad mini,**
+* As mentioned in the responsive testing section I have tried the site across different devices including **Iphone XR,** **Iphone 12,** **Ipad mini,**
-**Samsung galaxy tablet,** **Apple macbook air** and a 21.5 inch **Apple imac** All of which work and display as expected.
+**Samsung galaxy tablet,** **Apple macbook air** and a 15 inch **HP Pavillion laptop.** All of which work and display as expected.
 * Using each of the different devices and internet browsers I have given a large amount of testing to the sites links, both internal and external.
   All of the links work smoothly and as expected and all external links open in new windows.
 * I have asked friends and family for opinions and feedback on the appearance and usability of the site.
-This has helped to recognise any bugs or issues
-  I may not have noticed myself and given me extra feeedback on even more devices and screen sizes.
+This has helped to recognise any bugs or issues I may not have noticed myself and given me extra feeedback on even more devices and screen sizes.

 ### Known Issues and Bugs